-Search for Mike McClennan enters into its fourth day
+Search for missing former league coach Mike McClennan enters fourth day

-Police have set up a mobile truck at Waiwera asking for information from the public as the search for missing former league coach Mike McClennan enters its fourth day.
+Police have set up a mobile truck at Waiwera and are asking for information from the public as the search for missing former league coach Mike McClennan enters its fourth day.

 An officer at the site said dozens of members of the public had stopped to volunteer to help.

-Searchers were scattered up and down the highway, with police cars at Waiwera, Hatfield's
+Searchers were scattered up and down the highway, and there were police cars at Waiwera, Hatfield's Beach and on the hill overlooking Orewa.

 READ MORE: